Research

 Main working papers

 We use a large field experiment to document who responds to road use prices and explore the extent to which distance, time of day, and location-based charges would actually reduce congestion.
 The experiment collected six-second location data from GPS transponders installed in 1400 vehicles over a nine month period and implemented different prices via a system of credit accounts.
-We find an average price elasticity of -0.11 to uniform per kilometer charges, which is consistent with the literature on short-term demand response to fuel price increases.
-We also provide evidence that higher fuel taxes are unlikely to reduce congestion in the short-run.
-Under the price reforms that we test, drivers primarily drop trip segments that were not contributing to congestion externalities.
-Time-varying and location-based charges were more effective than uniform per kilometer charges at changing behaviour in a way that would have improved road conditions, but not overwhelmingly successful at doing so.
-Finally, we show that because low-income drivers contribute least to congestion externalities and respond most to road use charges, they would be better off if existing sources of road revenues were replaced with fees that better reflect each driver's contribution to road use externalities.
+Although we find an average price elasticity of -0.11 to uniform per kilometer charges, which is consistent with the literature on short- term demand response to fuel price increases, we provide evidence that in the short-run higher fuel taxes reduce driving without reducing driving that contributes to congestion.
+Under the price reforms that we test, drivers primarily drop trip segments that were not contributing greatly to congestion externalities, like repeat trips to grocery stores.
+Finally, we show that because low-income drivers contribute least to congestion externalities and respond most to road use charges, they would be better off if existing sources of road revenues were replaced with fees that better reflect each driver’s contribution to road use externalities.

 "I'm Sitting This One Out: What non-participants reveal about counterfactual emissions" with Kim Liu.